Terieyenike/extract-reviews/README.md

 # Using Scraping Browser and GPT for actionable product insights

-Extract reviews from a specific product page Udemy using Bright Data, Scarping Browser and GPT to analyze them to offer business insights.
+Extract reviews from a specific product page Udemy using Bright Data, Scraping Browser and GPT to analyze them to offer business insights.

 Try [Bright Data](https://brightdata.com/) today!